|Jack uncorks the Vial of Pheromone and gingerly waves the dauber in the air below the nearest Piranha Plant.|

 On the platform recently vacated by the Roper are four treasure chests of moldering wood long gone gray in the humid environment of the cave.
 Inside is a motley assortment of treasure: great quantities of silver coins, an astonishing number of StarSteel, a few gems, and an odd weapon, no doubt greatly prized by the Druid: a Golden Sickle engraved with images of battling stag beetles.
 Jack stores the treasure in his pouch and returns to the previous chamber.

-Add 2000 Silver, 70 StarSteel, 1 Ruby, 2 Diamonds, and the Golden Sickle to the Pouch of Ghrul.
-Remove the Vial of Pheromone.
+Add 2000 Silver, 75 StarSteel, 1 Ruby, 2 Diamonds, and the Golden Sickle to the Pouch of Ghrul.
+Make a note that 7 doses remain in the Vial of Pheromone.